Cannabis and the white matter of the brain

 In addition, some noted the small sample size and the difficulty in getting meaningful results out of it.
 However, the sample size is not extremely small for a preclinical study such as this.
 It is certainly true that the final conclusions in the media reports were based on insufficiently conclusive data (along with misleading statements by researchers who should have known better), which inherently requires additional research.

-See also THC YouTube
+See also Is THC legal in Florida?

 What would this study ideally look like?